Liquidised Foods vs Thickened Liquids: The IDDSI Difference Explained

 • Practical considerations: Preparation time, cost, and availability of ingredients

-• Medical stability: Changes in condition may require consistency adjustments over time
+• Medical stability: Changes in condition may require consistent adjustments over time

 Do You Need To Use a Food Thickener?